-"C:\ProgramData\SSH\HostKeys" on Windows Vista and later Windows versions.
+"C:\ProgramData\SSH\HostKeys"

 /etc/ssh2/hostkeys/salt

 This is the initialization file for hashed host key names.
 The file has to be copied here manually by the same administrator that obtains the host keys.

 On Windows, the salt file for all users is by default located in: